-- Even if you set the drive mode to <믜H> or <믜>, the camera will still shoot in single shooting mode. - When you tap on the screen, focusing will be performed with One-Shot AF regardless of the [: Touch Shutter] or [AF operation] settings. - The touch shutter does not work with the magnified view. - If the Fish-eve effect Creative filter is set, the camera will focus using the AF point at the center of the screen regardless of the point you tap on. - If the Miniature effect Creative filter is set, the touch shutter does not work - If [FlexiZone Multi] and [Touch shutter: Disable are set with a Basic Zone mode, focusing cannot be performed by tapping on the screen. - When [Shutter butt. half-press] is set to [Metering start] or [AE lock (while button pressed)] under [.Q.
-C.Fn III-4: Custom Controls]. autofocusing does not take effect.

-- You can also set the touch shutter with [

-☐ 5: Touch Shutter] (the [

-☐ 3] tab in Basic Zone modes).

-- To shoot with bulb exposure, tap on the screen twice.
+- Even if you set the drive mode to < H> or < >, the camera will still shoot in single shooting mode. - When you tap on the screen, focusing will be performed with One-Shot AF regardless of the [Cit : Touch Shutter] or [AF operation] settings. - The touch shutter does not work with the magnified view. - If the Fish-eye effect Creative filter is set, the camera will focus using the AF point at the center of the screen regardless of the point you tap on. - If the Miniature effect Creative filter is set, the touch shutter does not work. - If [FlexiZone Multi] and [ Touch shutter: Disable] are set with a Basic Zone mode, focusing cannot be performed by tapping on the screen. - You can also set the touch shutter with [15: Touch Shutter] (the [13] tab in Basic Zone modes). - To shoot with bulb exposure, tap on the screen twice.
 The first tap on the screen will start the bulb exposure.
 Tapping it again will stop the exposure.
 Be careful not to shake the camera when tapping on the screen.